 Accordingly, despite our recent initial public offering, we expect we will need substantial additional capital to further our R&D activities, planned clinical trials, regulatory activities and otherwise develop our product candidate, DM199, or any future product candidates, to a point where they may be commercially sold.
 While we are striving to achieve these plans, there is no assurance these and other strategies will be achieved or that additional funding will be obtained on favorable terms or at all.
-While our rate of future negative cash flow per month will vary due to the timing of expenses incurred, we expect our current cash resources, which include the net proceeds of our recent initial public offering, to be sufficient to allow us to complete our current ongoing Phase II REMEDY trial in patients with AIS and our current Phase Ib trial in patients with CKD and a Phase II study in patients with CKD and to otherwise fund our planned operations through 2020.
+While our rate of future negative cash flow per month will vary due to the timing of expenses incurred, we expect our current cash resources to be sufficient to allow us to complete our current ongoing Phase II REMEDY trial in patients with AIS and the first two cohorts in the Phase II study in patients with CKD and to otherwise fund our planned operations into the fourth quarter of 2020.
 However, the amount and timing of future funding requirements will depend on many factors, including the timing and results of our ongoing development efforts, the potential expansion of our current development programs, potential new development programs and related G&A support.
 We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time.
 We may elect to raise additional funds even before we need them if market conditions for raising additional capital are favorable.